 Autumn Wedding Photography Workshop, Keswick

 The stunning scenery made the perfect backdrop for unique scenic wedding photographs in the lake district.
 On the first day we had the worst rain fall in a long time.
-So many of the roads were flooded we had to change route and locations several times.
 The roads were all blocked but despite the weather we still got some unique images.

 After taking shelter under the trees for a short time the weather cleared up.
 We headed to the jetty to create some amazing atmospheric wedding photographs.
 On a real day wedding one of the only things we cannot control is the weather.
 Having the opportunity to experiment using umbrellas and really embracing the rain helped create some fabulous images!